Joystream/joystream/storage-node-v2/README.md

 ### Auth schema description

 To reduce the possibility of abuse of the uploading endpoint we implemented a simple authentication schema.
 On each uploading attempt, the client should receive the auth token first and provide it as a special header.
 The token has an expiration time and cannot be reused.
-To receive such token the client should be part of the StorageWorkingGroup and have  `WorkerId`.
+To receive such a token the client should have Joystream Membership and `MemberId`.

 ### CLI